aceade/jenkins-npm-practice/README.md

 The code inside `src/badCode.js` violates these rules, unlike the code inside `goodCode.js`. `badCode.js` is deliberately excluded from validation.

 #### Minification
 This task just takes `src/goodCode.js` and minifies it.
-The result will be inside the `dist` folder.
+The result will be inside the `dist` folder, and Jenkins considers this to be the build artifact.

 ## Licence
 See the attached LICENSE file.